Department of Defense Dependents Schools

 The Department of Defense Dependents Schools (DoDDS) are a network of schools, both primary and secondary, that serve the dependents of United States military and civilian United States Department of Defense (DoD) personnel in three areas of the world; Europe, Pacific, and Eastern United States and Caribbean areas.
 United States Contractor personnel supporting the Department of Defense overseas are eligible to send their dependents for a fee.
 The schools themselves are operated by the Department of Defense Education Activity (DoDEA).
-This school system is the tenth-largest American school system.

 History

-DoDDS started operating schools October 14, 1946, for the children of military overseas.
+After World War II, the increased demand for American education overseas was a result of the government's decision to allow soldiers to bring their families when deployed.
+DoDDS started operating 38 elementary schools and five high schools in 1946, for the children of military overseas.
 The intent was to ensure an American educational experience for the American student.
-Therefore the children, teachers, and educational program were and are American.
+By 1949, almost 100 schools were being operated separately by the Army, Navy, and Air Force in countries around the world.

 It then cost $10 to enroll a child ($ in dollars).
-The schools would get operational funds from profits made by Class VI stores (alcohol).
-It now can cost as much as $20,000 for enrollment for non-Command Sponsored military families, or Command Sponsored Contractors, and increases approximately $800 annually.
+The schools would get operational funds from profits made by Class VI stores (alcohol) It now can cost as much as $20,000 for enrollment for non-Command Sponsored military families, or Command Sponsored Contractors, and increases approximately $800 annually.

-In 1946, the Department of Defense Dependent Schools was created for dependents of military members of the armed forces in overseas areas.
-After World War II, the increased demand for American education overseas was a result of the government's decision to allow soldiers to bring their families when deployed.
-By 1949, almost 100 schools were being operated separately by the Army, Navy, and Air Force in countries around the world.

 In 2011 there were 120 schools.
 With the closing of Heidelberg High School in 2012, all of the original high schools opened in post World War II Europe are now closed, although many other DoDDS high schools have opened since then.
 The original six were Berlin, Bremen, Frankfurt, Heidelberg, Munich and Nurnberg.
 All six American High Schools opened in Germany in September/October 1946.
 DoDDS also operates Kubasaki High School on Okinawa, Japan, Nile C. Kinnick High School in Yokosuka, Japan (formerly Yokohama High School), and W.T.
 Sampson High School in Cuba.

-Although operating outside the U.S., the DoDDS system is the tenth largest of American school systems.
+Although operating outside the U.S., by 1960, the DoDDS system was the tenth largest of American school systems.